As an Amazon Associate we earn from qualifying purchases.

-Third on the list is the Hanes Women's SmoothTec ComfortFlex Fit Bra which is made of polyester and spandex fabric.
-These two fabrics are responsible for making this bra extra smooth, elastic, and comfortable.
+Third on the list is the Hanes Women's SmoothTec ComfortFlex Fit which is made of polyester and spandex fabric.
+These two fabrics are responsible for making it extra smooth, elastic, and comfortable.
 Similar to the first two bras on the list, it has seamless lining as well allowing it to appear smoothly under your clothing.

-Similar to Playtex Women’s 18-Hour Active Lifestyle Full Coverage Bra, it is adjustable at the back because it has a hook and eye closure.
+Similar to Playtex Women’s 18-Hour Active Lifestyle, it is adjustable at the back because it has a hook and eye closure.
 It also has a sweat-wicking ability that can keep you dry while wearing it.
-The fabric used in this bra allows your chest to feel relaxed and free to prevent further pain due to costochondritis.
+The fabric allows your chest to feel relaxed and free to prevent further pain due to costochondritis.

 Its form-fitting ability allows you to wear the bra easily and comfortably.
-Though the straps are unadjustable, they are still wide enough to support your chest and your breasts without digging on your shoulders.
+Though the straps are unadjustable, they are still wide enough to support your breasts without digging on your shoulders.

 - This bra will look good under your clothing because of its sleek silhouette.